luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 - The consistent oscillations suggest that the cooling system is effectively regulating temperature without excessive spikes.

 **GPU Temperature: No Shader Runs**
-- The GPU operates in a more stable manner with fewer fluctuations.
+- The GPU operates more stably with fewer fluctuations.
 - Occasional small variations might be attributed to background tasks or minor system adjustments.
 - The overall steadiness suggests a more predictable workload when shaders are not running.